 She has loved too much.

 Here I would like to point out the blindingly obvious that ‘love is a virtue not a sin’.
-Then in returning to Nicholas Hilliard’s womb-like ‘impressa’ painted on vellum, we recall the predominant colours black & white symbolising both Elizabeth and her Envious son Essex, while the emotion perceived by the viewer is the “white despair” of a lovelorn prince – who both literally and metaphorically found himself constricted by Elizabeth’s thorny white Eglantine Rose pinning the youthful sonneteer to a more stout and steadfast-tree, as we remember Christ before death wore a crown of thorns.
+Then in returning to Nicholas Hilliard’s womb-like ‘impressa’ painted on vellum, we recall the predominant colours black & white symbolising both Elizabeth and her Envious son Essex, while the emotion perceived by the viewer is the “white despair” of a lovelorn prince – who both literally and metaphorically found himself constricted by Elizabeth’s thorny white Eglantine Rose pinning the youthful sonneteer to a more stout and steadfast-tree, as we remember before death Christ wore a crown of thorns.

 Philip Cooper fecit: © 18th April 2021.